mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 allocating additional shipyard space or the presence of higher technology.

-Customising Ships

-A ship’s computer shares much in common with portable systems but is immensely more powerful.
+A ship's computer shares much in common with portable systems but is immensely more powerful.
 The complex calculations required for quick and easy travel between planets and using jumpspace need suitable